Mick Cash

-Michael Joseph Cash (born 17 February 1960) is the former general secretary of the National Union of Rail, Maritime and Transport Workers (RMT), a British trade union.
+Michael Joseph Cash (born 17 February 1960) is an English trade unionist, and the former general secretary of the National Union of Rail, Maritime and Transport Workers (RMT).

 Early life

 Cash was born in Laindon Hills, Basildon, Essex, the third child of seven of Irish Travellers from County Kildare.

 Career

 Early career

-He became a rail worker for British Rail in 1978, looking after railway signals at Watford Junction signal box West Coast Main Line.
+Cash became a rail worker for British Rail in 1978, looking after railway signals at Watford Junction signal box West Coast Main Line.
 He was eventually elected assistant general secretary of the RMT, and was subsequently elected general secretary in September 2014, following the death of Bob Crow, defeating four other candidates.
 Cash retired as general secretary of the RMT in June 2021.

 Political positions

-He was a member of the Labour Party's National Executive Committee (NEC) until the RMT disassociated itself from the party in 2004, and remains a Labour Party member as he has been since 1982.
+Cash was a member of the Labour Party's National Executive Committee (NEC) until the RMT disassociated itself from the party in 2004, and remains a Labour Party member as he has been since 1982.
 In that regard, he was widely considered as less radical than his predecessor, Bob Crow.

-He served as a Labour councillor on Watford Borough Council for 8 years, serving as the Deputy Leader of Watford Labour Group.
+Cash served as a Labour councillor on Watford Borough Council for 8 years, serving as the Deputy Leader of Watford Labour Group.

-He has been a vocal Brexiter urging the rail workers to vote against the European Union.
+Cash has been a vocal Brexiter urging the rail workers to vote against the European Union.
 He then voiced concerns over other trade unions that were considering asking for a second referendum.